99-year-old Calistogan shares her secrets about aging gracefully

 “I remember reading certain books, certain sexy-type books.
 I wondered, what do they mean they fall in love like that?
 Well, then I did.”

-They met at Camp Roberts while Dooley was on summer vacation; she had just finished her first year of teaching first grade at the Ambrose School in Pittsburg, California.
+They met at Camp Roberts while Dooley was on summer vacation; she had just finished her first year of teaching first grade at the Ambrose School in Pittsburg in Contra Costa County.
 She and Jess dated for a year and married in the summer of 1942.
 Their first of five children, Georgie, was born in 1943.

 When they were first together, Jess studied to be a teacher like Dooley.
-He completed two years of college when the military drafted him into Field Artillery, where he fought in Belgium, Germany, and France on D-Day.
-She looked at me inquisitively, “Do you know about D-Day?”
+He completed two years of college when the military drafted him in the Army's Field Artillery, where he fought in France on D-Day, Belgium and Germany.
+She looked at me inquisitively.
+“Do you know about D-Day?”

-In Ukiah, Jess received an Emergency Credential to teach at a one-teacher school with Dooley.
+In Ukiah, Jess received an emergency credential to teach at a one-teacher school with Dooley.
 They put a divider in the middle of the classroom so she could teach grades one through three and he could teach grades four through eight.
-After the winter, they moved to Monticello and taught there before the dam was built to form Lake Berryessa.
+After the winter, they moved to Monticello and taught there before the town was razed to create Lake Berryessa.
 The government moved the whole town out and they finally landed in Calistoga in 1956.

+After the Dooleys made their final move to Calistoga, daughter Janice was born at St. Helena Hospital.

 It was a happy move for the family.
 Dooley began teaching at St. Helena Elementary School, where she stayed for the next 21 years.
 She loved her career; the third and fourth grades were her favorite to teach.
 Dooley still stays in touch with many of her former students and knows where life has taken many of them.

-“My little Tim is in charge of Mondavi, do you know that winery?”
-Yes.
+“My little Tim is in charge of Mondavi.
+Do you know that winery?”

 Greg Hunter, who was taught by Dooley in the fourth grade, told me, “Mrs. Dooley, like numerous Napa Valley wines, has aged well, and she continues to have a positive impact.”